jeremyjaymes/charlene/README.md

 Charlene is a WordPress theme built for the writer in you.

 The aim is to keep it as simple as possible.
-Activate, (maybe) make a few mods, set up your widgets, add in your favortie plugins, and start writing.
+Activate, (maybe) make a few mods, set up your widgets, add in your favorite plugins, and start writing.

 Version 2 has been completely reworked from top to bottom, do not expect to upgrade from version 1 or older.
 That being said, the transition should be quite painless.